gosu/releasy/README.md

 Deploy types supported
 ----------------------

-Optionally, archived releases can be deployed using one or more of:
+Optionally, packaged releases can be deployed using one or more of:

 * `:github` - Upload to Github downloads.
 * Others, such as `:dropbox`, when I get around to implementing them.